Integrate VORA as a Payment Gateway

 - Algorithm: HMAC-SHA256

-- Key: the merchant's
+- Key: the endpoint's

-vp_sk_*API key, raw UTF-8 bytes (do not base64-decode, do not strip the prefix) - Message: the raw HTTP request body, byte-for-byte before any parsing
+whsec_*secret, raw UTF-8 bytes (do not base64-decode, do not strip the prefix) - Message:

 Reference verifier code in five languages (Node, Python, Go, Ruby, PHP) is on the Webhook Verification page.
 Always use a constant-time comparison helper (hmac.compare_digest, crypto.timingSafeEqual, subtle.ConstantTimeCompare, etc.) — variable-time == leaks the secret a byte at a time under repeated-request timing attacks.